djcard/bx-aws-lambda-template/readme.md

 * `main` - Gradle source set for main code
   * `bx` - The BoxLang source code
+    * `Application.bx` - The main application file that is executed when the lambda is invoked
     * `Lambda.bx` - Your lambda code to deploy
     * Any other BoxLang code you need
 * `test`